-ESG funds in the shareholding according to the new SFDR regulation ightarrow ESG FUNDS IN THE SHAREHOLDING ACCORDING TO THE SFDR CLASSIFICATION
+ESG funds in the shareholding according to the new SFDR regulation

 Out of ACCIONA'S total Free-Float Market Cap, 20% belongs to funds with ESG attributes, which shows the investors' trust in the company's sustainable strategy.
 Half of these ESG funds are classified under Article 9 of SFDR, the strictest classification.
 This is defined as a "Fund that has sustainable investment as its objective or a reduction in carbon emissions as its objective".